DudeGuy42/fabricguy/README.md

 - Are reliable collections accessible across the fabric?
 I.e. if an Actor tries to use ConcurrentDictionary "GUY_DICTIONARY", is it the same one as in the GuyStatefulServiceCore?
 I need to take a step back and think about how to best store access these elements now that I know how they communicate.
 According to a brief google search, a GuyActor won't necessarily be able to access a reliable dictionary that is kept within GuyStatefulServiceCore.

+- on "another thread" I created a React front-end for this demo: http://www.github.com/DudeGuy42/reactive-guy, I will eventually merge it in (it could use some clean-up as well; I'm okay with this for a day 1 style)

+- My main problem for the moment is how to best distribute the compute work.
+Thankfully, for the sake of this demo, the "Compute work" is little more than just incrementing what is essentially a counter value.
+My goal is to support a *ton* of concurrent connections all sharing the same state.
+The more I can support, then the more proud I will be.
+Ideally, all of these concurrent connections move in lockstep as well.
+Apparently it's a tall order to fit a lot of users on a single hub.
+The suggested move for inter-partition/server communication is to use a Redis cache.
+I'll think about incorporating a redis cache.
+From a "gameplay" perspective, there is this notion of having different timesteps for different "levels" of interaction.
+For example, "real-time" parts of the game can have much faster time steps and cooperate on a much closer level, but then they "resolve" in to a result that is only a single part of a much larger timestep on a "world" or "global" level.
+Think "Shattered Galaxy" kind of status.
+On a large level the global map doesn't necessarily need everyone to be in lock-step (it's not a big deal if a player is a second or two behind).
+When the player's join in to a game on a closer level, however, then it becomes important for them to have that sub 500 ms latency.

+- For the moment I am using random actor ids via the hub.
+Ideally there is some sort of deterministic naming scheme.

+- When I resume: Add an endpoint to the user client to manage error messages.

 ## At the moment I have the following components:
 ### GuyStatefulServiceCore
 The main service that pumps the GuyActors for events.